KALI (AM)

 KALI (900 kHz) is a commercial AM radio station licensed to West Covina, California, and serving the eastern suburbs of Los Angeles.
 The station is owned by Multicultural Broadcasting and broadcasts Mandarin Chinese and other ethnic programming.

 By day, KALI broadcasts at 5,000 watts.
-But 900 AM is a Mexican clear channel frequency reserved for XEW Mexico City.
-To avoid interference at night, KALI greatly reduces power to 150 watts at sunset.
+As 900 AM is a Mexican clear channel frequency reserved for XEW-AM in Mexico City, KALI reduces power to 150 watts at sunset.
 It uses a directional antenna with a three-tower array.
 The transmitter is on East Olive Avenue in Chino.

 History

 KGRB

 The station was put on the air by former KTLA contract engineer Robert Burdette and his wife Gloria on September 25, 1963 (with call letters standing for Gloria and Robert Burdette).
 The station was a daytimer, broadcasting with 250 watts, and required to sign off at sunset.

 It gained an FM sister station when Burdette acquired KSGV from the San Gabriel Valley Broadcasting Company and rechristened it KBOB on January 1, 1967.
 The stations promoted themselves as "KGRB, KBOB, The Twin Voices of The (San Gabriel) Valley".

 Burdette, who had once been an engineer for Tommy Dorsey and other big band artists, programmed a big band and adult standards format for KGRB.
 The station featured a library including original 78 rpm recordings.
 KGRB was authorized to increase its daytime power to 500 watts in 1975, though the higher power level did not take effect until 1977.
 KGRB and KBOB became only partial simulcast partners in 1977 when, to satisfy FCC regulations, KBOB programs began to originate for five hours a day from the University of La Verne campus.

 In 1994, after Burdette suffered a stroke, KGRB was put into a conservatorship.
 Steve Ray (who had worked at KCLU, KLIT, KMPC, and KRCI) was brought in to manage the stations.
 He made KGRB an NBC Radio network affiliate, renaming it "AM 90 NBC".
-Ray was in the process of acquiring the KNBC (AM) call letters.
-But the format ended on December 28, 1995, when a court-appointed conservator took over.
+Ray was in the process of acquiring the KNBC (AM) call letters, but the format ended on December 28, 1995, when a court-appointed conservator took over.